-- Make sure that the AC cord is disconnected from the machine. - Make sure that the Drum/toner ASSY is removed. - Make sure that the Paper is removed from the Paper tray. - (1) Open the Back cover. - (2) Remove the Arms of the Back cover from the Pins.
+- Make sure that the AC cord is disconnected from the machine. - Make sure that the Drum/toner ASSY is removed. - Make sure that the Duplex feed ASSY is removed. - Make sure that the Paper tray is removed from the machine. - (1) Open the Back cover. - (2) Remove the Arms of the Back cover from the Pins.